 “The Ku Klux Klan…was designed in an effort to combat Northern secret organizations in the South, to ‘put the Negro in his place,’ to regain control of government, and to protect Southern womanhood.”

 — Catawba Sons of Confederate Veterans

-This backlash to the removal of the Confederate flag from public and private places has also helped fuel the political rise of Donald Trump.
-In fact, according to the Post & Courier in Charleston, the “seeds of Trump’s populist uprising, and his eventual victory over his mainstream Republican rivals, are embedded in many of the more than 10,000 emails received by [S.C.
+This backlash to the removal of the Confederate flag from public and private places may have also help fuel the political rise of Donald Trump.
+According to the Post & Courier in Charleston, the “seeds of Trump’s populist uprising, and his eventual victory over his mainstream Republican rivals, are embedded in many of the more than 10,000 emails received by [S.C.
 Governor] Haley’s office” in response to the debate over the flag in Charleston last year.